thien/dinno/Documents/Requirements Specification/scope.md

 - User goes to our website
 - User scans the barcode of the food item, or manually enters in details of the food, alongside an assisting photo
 - Another user goes to site
-- Another user searches for an item they like
+- This user searches for an item they like
 - User requests item.
-- both agree to meet up and food items.
+- Both users agree to meet up and food items.
-- both users rate each other's experience.
+- Both users rate each other's experience.

 ## User Base

-- users short on food resources
+- Users short on food
-- users wishing to give away food
+- Users wishing to give away food
-- users wishing to find free food
+- Users wishing to find free food
-- users with an already full supply of groceries.
+- Users with an already full supply of groceries.
-- users short on food
-- anyone >=18 years old with knowledge of the internet